IPP 1 – Collection

 - the monitoring or recording in relation to the input or output of information from a computer under the Surveillance Devices Act 1999 (Vic);

 - the use of video and audio surveillance, and tracking technologies under the Surveillance Devices Act 1999 (Vic); and

 - the unauthorised access to, and impairment or modification of, computer functions and electronic communications (and other related computer offences) under the Crimes Act 1958 (Vic).

-- Note the Federal Privacy Act 1988 differs in this regard, in that it imposes fewer obligations on private sector organisations when dealing with information already held prior to 21 December 2001 (when the private sector privacy provisions commenced) – see ss 16C and 16D of the Privacy Act 1988 (Cth).
+- Note: The Federal Privacy Act 1988 differs in this regard.
+It imposes fewer obligations on private sector organisations when dealing with information already held prior to 21 December 2001 (when the private sector privacy provisions commenced) – see ss 16C and 16D of the Privacy Act 1988 (Cth).

 - (Case Note 218236) NZPrivCmr 4.